mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 an offset from the mountain top, sea level, or maybe the center of Mars.
 Printing `42 m AMSL` for altitudes above mean sea level is a much better solution, but the library does not have enough information to print it that way by itself.

+## Text output open questions

+1. Should we somehow provide text support for quantity points?
+What about temperatures?
+2. How to name a non-Unicode accessor member function (e.g., `.ascii()`)?
+The same name should consistently be used in `text_encoding` and in the formatting grammar.
+3. What about the localization for units?
+Will we get something like ICU in the C++ standard?
+4. Do we care about ostreams enough to introduce custom manipulators to format dimensions and units?
+5. `std::chrono::duration` uses 'Q' and 'q' for a number and a unit.
+In the grammar above, we proposed using 'N' and 'U' for them, respectively.
+We also introduced 'D' for dimensions.
+Are we OK with this?
+6. Are we OK with the usage of '_' for denoting a subscript identifier?
+Should we use it everywhere (consistency) or only where there is no dedicated Unicode subscript character?
+7. Are we OK with using Unicode characters for unit symbols in the code:

+    ```cpp
+    quantity resistance = 60 * kΩ;
+    quantity capacitance = 100 * µF;
+    ```